Can Students Self-Carry Their Asthma Inhaler in Schools?

 Sending your child to school when they have asthma can be scary.
 Can your child access their medication quickly, or is it locked in a cabinet in the nurse’s office?
 Does the school have a fulltime nurse, or will a teacher help a student during an asthma episode?
 So many questions.

 All 50 states have laws that allow children to self-carry and administer their asthma medication as needed.
 Laws differ per state.
 The Allergy & Asthma Network of America has a listing of each state law here.
-Seven states have laws allowing schools to stock rescue medication (albuterol) for students with asthma.
+Fourteen states have laws allowing schools to stock rescue medication (albuterol) for students with asthma.1

 For 10+ years I have been working with schools to help them become more asthma-friendly.
 I collaborate with superintendents and school boards, school nurses, teachers, coaches, janitorial staff and parents.
 It really does “take a village.”
 Together, we identify and address triggers such as mold, provide asthma education to staff and students, and develop no bus idling policies.

 This collaboration is key.
 Many key school staff are either not aware of the self-carry law or do not have the resources to implement it.
 Some schools have created their own school-specific policies.